srisowmya2000/pfsensefirewall/README.md

 **Installing pfSense**
 In this repo, i will demonstrate how to set up pfsense for your home lab.
 This whole process will be set up on a virtual box and i will be using Ubuntu as the admin system and configuring the pfsense.
+In this repo, i will create rules in the firewall, configure VPN and monitor the rules.

 Requirements :
 1. Virtual box